Annual Volunteer Training at Blackwater National Wildlife Refuge

 Volunteers play a critical role in helping the Refuge fulfill its mission.
 Over 180,000 visitors from all over the world visit Blackwater NWR each year to photograph wildlife, hike trails, paddle waterways, and enjoy the scenic landscapes.
 Established in 1933 as a refuge for migratory birds, the Refuge has one of the highest concentrations of nesting bald eagles on the Atlantic coast, and the largest protected population of Delmarva fox squirrels.
 With over 28,000 acres of rich tidal marsh, mixed hardwood and pine forest, managed freshwater wetlands and several hundred acres of cropland, Blackwater NWR supports a diversity of wildlife.
 If you love wildlife and wild places, consider volunteering at Blackwater NWR!

 Every August, Blackwater NWR holds a Volunteer Information Session to update new and seasoned volunteers on current Refuge projects and new volunteer opportunities.
-On August 6, 2016, from 9:00 a.m. to 3:30 p.m. the training will be held at the Blackwater NWR Visitor Center.
-This training session is open to current volunteers as well as any member of the public interested in becoming a Refuge volunteer.
+On August 12, 2017, from 9:00 a.m. to 3:30 p.m. the session will be held at the Blackwater NWR Visitor Center.
+This session is open to current volunteers as well as any member of the public interested in becoming a Refuge volunteer.

-To learn more about the volunteer program at Blackwater NWR or to register for this volunteer workshop, please contact Michele Whitbeck, Refuge Volunteer Coordinator, at 410-221-8157 or firstname.lastname@example.org.
+To learn more about the volunteer program at Blackwater NWR or to register for this Volunteer Information Session, please contact Michele Whitbeck, Refuge Volunteer Coordinator, at 410-221-8157 or email@example.com.
 If you need directions to Blackwater NWR, visit our Frequently Asked Questions.
 Come help make the Refuge a better place for wildlife and people alike!